 This is a condition that ensues when the breasts produce more milk than is removed either by the baby sucking or by pumping.
 Essentially, it’s a situation where supply exceeds demand.
 As a result of this, the breast becomes overfilled and quite painful.

 Let down means the release of milk.
 Mothers share a very special bond with their babies.
 Sometimes, when a new mom hears her baby cry or just thinks about him/her, the ‘let-down’ reflex occurs, leading to a stimulation of the milk ducts.

 This experience can be painful for first-time moms, especially when it’s not feeding time, as it causes the milk ducts to distend significantly.

-Many breastfeeding moms, especially first-time moms, take some time to learn to right position during breastfeeding.
-With a healthy nursing latch, deep on the breast is given, the baby will get the most milk causing no pain to his/her mom.
+For many breastfeeding moms, especially first-time moms, it may take some time to learn the right position during breastfeeding.
+When a proper nursing latch is used while nursing, the baby is able to get the milk properly, causing no pain to his/her mom.

 - Yeast infections

-Mastitis is an infection of the breast tissue, which results from delayed/improper treatment of a blocked milk duct.
-Whenever this occurs, breastfeeding is always painful for the affected mother.
+Mastitis is an inflammation of the breast tissue, which usually results from delayed/improper treatment of a blocked milk duct.
+Whenever this occurs, the breast or breasts become swollen and tender, and breastfeeding is always painful for the affected mother.

 - Tender Nipples

 We understand that the first few days are the toughest.
 In this period, you may have to deal with painful, sore, or cracked nipples.
 However, once your baby latches on well, this pain will subside.